istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 - If your deployment fails at the **VM Custom Script Extension** resource, a more detailed failure message is available in the VM log file.
 Please refer to the next section for further troubleshooting.

-#### Troubleshooting EAP deployment extension
+#### Troubleshooting WildFly deployment extension

+This quickstart template uses VM Custom Script Extension to deploy and configure WildFly with a sample application.
 Follow the steps below to troubleshoot VM Custom Script Extension failures further:

-1. Log into the provisioned VM through SSH.
-You can retrieve the Public IP of the VM using the Azure portal VM *Overview* page.
+1. Log into the provisioned VM through SSH as mentioned in the 'Validation section'.

 2. Switch to root user

+    ```
-    `sudo su -`
+    sudo su -
+    ```

-3. Enter your VM admin password if prompted.
+3. Enter the VM admin password if prompted.

 4. Change directory to logging directory

-    `cd /var/lib/waagent/custom-script/download/0`
+    ```
+    cd /var/lib/waagent/custom-script/download/0
+    ```

 5. Review the logs in wildfly.install.log log file.

-    `more wildfly.install.log`
+    ```
+    more wildfly.install.log
+    ```

 This log file will have details that include deployment failure reason and possible solutions.

-Please refer to [Using the Azure Custom Script Extension Version 2 with Linux VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) for more details on troubleshooting VM custom script extensions.
+Please refer to [Using the Azure Custom Script Extension Version 2 with Linux VMs](https://docs.microsoft.com/azure/virtual-machines/extensions/custom-script-linux) for more details on troubleshooting VM custom script extensions.

+#### Cleanup

+If your deployment fails due to any reason (like the ones mentioned above), make sure you delete the whole resource group so that you are not charged for any of the resources deployed so far before failure occurred.
+In case of successful deployment, follow the same process of deleting the resource group created by the template and related resources (if created in other resource groups) to optimize Azure cost.
+Note that if you want to keep any resources in the resource group, you can delete other resources manually which does not have dependencies on the resources that you want to retain.

+`Tags: WildFly 18.0.1.Final, Red Hat, CentOS, Java, Java EE, Jakarta EE, Azure, Azure VM`

 ## Support

-For any support related questions, issues or customization requirements, please contact [Spektra Systems](info@spektrasystems.com) or [Red Hat Support](https://www.redhat.com/en/services/support).
+For any support related questions, issues or customization requirements with the GitHub template please contact [Spektra Systems](mailto:info@spektrasystems.com).

+If you are experiencing production deployment issues please contact [Red Hat Support](https://www.redhat.com/en/services/support).